 The steps below provides an outline that you can follow to verify that the issue associations with commits are retained:

-- In the Git Repositories configuration page, perform Reset and Reindex on the selected repository to make sure that the commit was in the correct location.
+In the Git Repositories configuration page, perform Reset and Reindex (under Actions) on the selected repository to make sure that the commits are in the correct location.

 Developer licenses are available to existing commercial and academic service license holders who wish to deploy testing and development installations of the Atlassian software.
 It is provided free of charge and the license maintenance expiration date is the same as your commercial/academic product.
 This is not available for cloud or server Starter products.

 Only the technical contact can generate a developer key from your commercial/academic license.

 For more information, see What are developer licenses and how are they used? and Getting a Developer License.